xpack/web-doxygen/website/docs/api/files/src-htmlhelp-cpp.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Helper class to deal with recoding the UTF8 encoded text back to the native encoding specified by CHM_INDEX_ENCODING. <a href="/web-doxygen/docs/api/classes/htmlhelprecoder/#details">More...</a></p>
+Helper class to deal with recoding the UTF8 encoded text back to the native encoding specified by CHM\_INDEX\_ENCODING. <a href="/web-doxygen/docs/api/classes/htmlhelprecoder/#details">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">